 AIME has a unique position in the engineering and scientific community.
 It is a liaison between its 4 Member Societies and the larger engineering and scientific community.
 Through involvement with the external groups below, AIME represents its Member Societies at joint functions and connects them to:

-- opportunities to share learnings and best practices,
+- communities of practice (COP) to share learnings and best practices,

 - grant resources,